devcollaborative/lightship/README.md

 LightShip is a minimalist starter theme for WordPress founded on the tenets of simplicity, accessibility and infrastructure sustainability.

-It's still a work in progress, if you run into any issues or improvements please open an issue or pull-request.
+It's still a work in progress, if you run into any issues or improvements please open an issue or PR.

 Getting Started
 ---------------